con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Fixed in *samādhi* with great concentration,
 Maintaining bodies rich in great wisdom,
-Most great in strength, with skilful great methods,
+Most great in strength, with skilfully great methods,
 Ocean of aspiration and of knowledge, (37)

-* For the final to quarters of 37, we again interpret the text slightly differently from VV.
+* For the third quarter of 37, we again interpret the text slightly differently from VV.
 Given the start of the passage, it seems more consistent to say that Mañjuśrī *has* great strength etc. rather than that he *is* great strength etc..
 * Tribe does not appear to make a note regarding this, but there doesn't appear to be any overwhelmingly clear evidence that VV reads *praṇidhi* outside of a compound.
 As variants, Tribe reports the compounded reading and Davidson reports the uncompounded reading.
 The Tibetan translations are ambiguous, but VM (probably interpreting only the translation) connects *smon lam* with *rgya mtsho*.
 This is indeed natural; otherwise, *praṇidhi* is the only *pāramitā* not to be qualified as great (or ocean-like).

 > mahāmaitrīmayo 'meyo mahākāruṇiko 'gradhīḥ |